-Three of Taiwan’s 10 largest companies that export products operate in the general electronics sector while another megacorporation targets the more specific semiconductor industry.
-Another trio of Taiwanese chemical industry players also rank among the East Asian state’s largest exports-related companies.
+Three of Taiwan’s 10 largest companies that export products operate in the chemical industry.
+Another two of Taiwanese electronics industry players also rank among the East Asian state’s largest exports-related companies.

 Taiwan’s Top 10 Major Export Companies

 Below are leaders among Taiwan’s biggest exports-related businesses organized by asset value.
 Shown within parentheses is the primary industry in which each company operates.
 Also shown is the change in asset value as of December 2019 compared to 2018.

 - Hon Hai Precision (electronics): US$110.8 billion, down -3.2% from 2018

 - Taiwan Semiconductor (semiconductors): $77.5 billion, up 10.2%

 - China Steel (iron & steel): $22.2 billion, down -2.6%

 - Quanta Computer (computer hardware): $20.5 billion, down -0.5%

 - Far Eastern New Century (diversified chemicals): $19.2 billion, up 10.3%